gglessner/MQulator/README.md

 ## Error Handling and Reason Code Lookup

-When an IBM MQ error occurs, all tools (MQulator, MQbrowse, and MQwrite) will attempt to extract the MQ reason code from the exception and print a comprehensive, human-readable explanation.
+When an IBM MQ error occurs, all tools will attempt to extract the MQ reason code from the exception and print a human-readable explanation.
 The tools include **74 common IBM MQ reason codes** organized by category:

 - **Connection and communication errors** (e.g., 2009 = MQRC_CONNECTION_BROKEN, 2538 = MQRC_HOST_NOT_AVAILABLE)
 - **Authentication and authorization errors** (e.g., 2035 = MQRC_NOT_AUTHORIZED, 2089 = MQRC_SECURITY_ERROR)